President and CEO

 Vice President, Regulations and Partnerships, Corp Secretary

 Paul joined FPAC in February 2002 as Director, Taxation and Business Issues, and was appointed Association Secretary later in the same year.
 Since joining FPAC, Paul has helped secure federal tax policy changes related to bioenergy and played an integral role in climate change negotiations with the federal government.
 Paul is also deeply involved in FPAC’s efforts on industry transformation and leads the Association’s management of the Bio-pathways Partnership Network.
-Paul’s role at FPAC has expanded to include more focus on water, air, energy and climate change issues and he was promoted to Vice President Regulations and Partnerships.
-Paul has two degrees in Economics.
+Over the years, Paul’s role at FPAC has changed and expanded several times and in late 2012 he was promoted to Vice President, Regulations and Partnerships, and Corporate Secretary.
+Prior to FPAC, Paul was a federal political advisor and then Manager, Communications, at the Canadian Fertilizer Institute.
+Paul is a Certified Association Executive (CAE) and has two degrees in Economics.

 Executive Director Public Relations